vryzhova/learnLang/README.md

-This is application for learning new english words with cards.
-For development we use React.
+This is application for learning new english words with cards on React.
+For design use SCSS and Material Ui.